FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fname.md

 ![Example file names for distribution list](/Images/TransferCFT/fname_dest_ex.png)

-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> does not check the transfer requester access rights for this file.
+Transfer CFT{{< TransferCFT/componentshortname  >}} does not check the transfer requester access rights for this file.

 If FOR=COMMUT (broadcasting by a intermediate site):